system-logic/system-logic/thesis.md

-# thesis.md (draft skeleton)
+# Thesis

 ## 1. Motivation

-Modern systems operate under permanent uncertainty.
+Modern systems operate under persistent uncertainty.

-Most failures are not caused by lack of intelligence, but by incorrect assumptions about constraints.
+Most systemic failures are not caused by a lack of intelligence or effort, but by incorrect or implicit assumptions about constraints.

-This work focuses on how decisions are engineered, not how outcomes are predicted.
+This work is concerned with how decisions are formed and structured, not with predicting outcomes or maximizing results.

+The focus is on decision logic as an artifact, not on performance or success narratives.

+---

-## 2. Core position
+## 2. Core Position

-Decisions are made under:
+Decisions in real systems are made under conditions of:

-* Incomplete information
+- Incomplete information
-* Noisy signals
+- Noisy and delayed signals
-* Irreversible consequences
+- Irreversible consequences
-* Bounded resources
+- Bounded resources

-Therefore, decision systems must be designed around failure modes, not success scenarios.
+These conditions are not temporary.
+They define the environment in which decision systems exist.

+Decision logic is therefore observed primarily through its failure modes, not through its intended success paths.

+---

 ## 3. Uncertainty

-Uncertainty is not noise to be removed.
+Uncertainty is not a defect to be removed.

-It is a structural property of complex systems.
+It is a structural property of complex systems interacting with reality.

-Attempts to eliminate uncertainty usually increase fragility.
+Attempts to eliminate uncertainty often replace it with hidden fragility, shifting risk rather than reducing it.

+---

 ## 4. Constraints

-Every real system is constrained by:
+Every real system operates under constraints, including but not limited to:

-* Capital
+- Capital
-* Time
+- Time
-* Information
+- Information
-* Computation
+- Computation
-* Human behavior
+- Human behavior

-Ignoring constraints does not remove them.
-It only hides their impact until failure.
+Constraints do not disappear when ignored.
+They remain latent until their effects surface through failure.

+---

 ## 5. Trade-offs

-There are no optimal decisions.
+There are no universally optimal decisions.

-There are only acceptable trade-offs.
+There are only trade-offs that are acceptable within a given context.

-Optimization without explicit trade-offs produces brittle systems.
+When trade-offs remain implicit, systems tend to appear efficient while becoming fragile.

+---

 ## 6. Implementation

-Decision logic must be executable.
+Decision logic exists only insofar as it can be executed.

-If a model cannot be implemented, it cannot be trusted.

-Implementation exposes hidden assumptions.
+Implementation is not a guarantee of correctness, but it is a necessary condition for trust.

+Executable systems expose assumptions that remain invisible at the conceptual level.

+---

 ## 7. Failure

-Failure is not an exception.
+Failure is not an anomaly.

-It is a signal.
+It is an informational signal produced by the system.

-Systems that do not record failure modes repeat them.
+Systems that do not explicitly record and examine failure modes tend to reproduce them under changing conditions.

+---

 ## 8. Scope

-Markets, infrastructure, security, automation, and any system where decisions have cost.
+The observations in this work apply to systems where decisions have cost and consequences, including markets, infrastructure, security, and automation.

-This is not domain-specific.
+The focus is not on domain-specific techniques.

+Domains may vary.
-Domains are interchangeable; logic is not.
+Decision logic does not.

+---

-## 9. Open questions
+## 9. Open Questions

+Certain questions remain intentionally unresolved:

-* How to design systems that degrade gracefully?
+- How can systems degrade without collapsing?
-* How to detect regime shifts early?
+- How can structural regime changes be detected before optimization fails?
-* How to encode human judgment into constrained systems?
+- How can human judgment be encoded without removing accountability?

-These questions remain open by design.
+These questions are treated as ongoing constraints, not as problems to be solved conclusively.

+---

-## 10. Closing note
+## 10. Closing Note

-This document is not final.
+This document represents a working position, not a finished doctrine.

-Changes will be tracked.

 Revisions are expected.
+Changes are tracked.

-The goal is clarity, not completeness.
+The goal is clarity of reasoning, not completeness or closure.